influxdata/kapacitor/README.md

 It will also be possible to define your own functions via plugins to Kapacitor and reference them in the DSL.

-We have not mentioned parallelism yet, by adding `groupby` and `parallelism` statements we can see how to easily scale out each layer of the DAG.
+We have not mentioned parallelism yet, by adding `groupBy` and `parallelism` statements we can see how to easily scale out each layer of the DAG.

 ```
 stream
   .window()
   .period(10s)
   .every(5s)
-  .groupby("dc")
+  .groupBy("dc")
   .map(influxql.mean, "value")
-  .filter("<", 30)
+  .where("value < 30")
   .parallelism(4)
   .alert()
   .email("oncall@example.com");